fionayyc/last-centurion/crew/sierra.md

 - **Caylee Jay:** Baffling and brilliant.
 Sierra treats her like a rogue particle: uncontainable, but fascinating.

 - **Kayla:** Mutual respect.
-Sierra knows Loona would die for the crew—but thinks she needs therapy.
+Sierra knows Kayla would die for the crew—but thinks she needs therapy.

 - **Eve:** Professional collaboration with passive-aggressive undertones.
 Sierra treats her as a program; Eve takes it personally.